Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/exporting.md

 ## Mesh support

-The FBX Exporter exports multiple copies of the same Mesh as instances.
+The FBX Exporter exports multiple copies of the same Mesh as instances (to export all Meshes as unique, uncheck the *Keep Instances* option in the export settings).
 The FBX Exporter also exports the following mesh attributes:

 - Normals
 - Binormals